 Installation

-Codesealer Enterprise is designed for high performance and high availability, and is comprised of the following components:
+Codesealer is designed for high performance and high availability, and is comprised of the following components:

 1. A Redis instance or cluster for shared state,